 This is a post by Christine, Matt’s sister with a knack for vegan baking.
 Today she’s bringing us something not-so-sweet but just as valuable: five twists on that old vegetarian runner’s standby, rice and beans.

-Whether you’re new to vegetarian cooking or just in a beans-&-rice rut, I’ve got five quick and delicious variations to keep you fueled without breaking the bank.
+Whether you’re just going plant-based, new to vegan cooking or just in a beans-&-rice rut, I’ve got five quick and delicious variations to keep you fueled without breaking the bank.

 A Nutritional Match Made In Heaven